Super Pastel Ball Python

 The super pastel morph was developed in 1999 by New England Reptile Distributors, which is owned by reptile breeder Kevin McCurley.
 NERD is based in Plaistow, New Hampshire.
 The super pastel was one of the very first designer morphs ever created.

 As its name suggests, it is the “super” or homozygous form of the pastel morph.
-This means two pastel ball pythons must be bred together to produce super pastel offspring.
+This means two pastel ball pythons must be bred together to produce super pastel offspring because the pastel traits are “incomplete dominant.”
 Interestingly, the base pastel morph was also developed by NERD in 1994.

 How to Identify Super Pastel Ball Python: Appearance and Description